named-data/NDN-CCL-API/face.rst

                   OR 6363, // If in Node.js.
                            // However, if connectionInfo is not null, use it instead.

+.. _Face.expressInterest:

 Face.expressInterest Methods
 ----------------------------

 Face.expressInterest Method (from Interest)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Send the interest through the transport, read the entire response and call onData.
-If the interest times out according to interest lifetime, call onTimeout (if not omitted).
+Send the interest through the transport, read the entire response and call onData, onTimeout or onNetworkNack as described below.

 .. note::